 Updatable views are not supported, so it's not possible to insert, update, merge, delete or truncate data from a view.

-Tip: to find out which user views are defined in the database run query:
+Tip: to find out which user created views are defined in your database run query: